Sarah Tamura

 Sarah Tamura (born January 21, 2001) is a Canadian figure skater.
-She is the 2016 Canadian national junior champion and has qualified to the free skate at two World Junior Championships.
+She is the 2014 Canadian Novice National Champion and the 2016 Canadian Junior National Champion.
+She has qualified to the free skate at two World Junior Championships, and represented Canada Internationally over the span of six consecutive years.

 Career

 Tamura began learning to skate in 2005.
 She is coached by Joanne McLeod at Champs International Skating Center in Burnaby, British Columbia.

 After winning the 2016 Canadian national junior title, she was sent to the 2016 World Junior Championships in Debrecen, Hungary.
 Ranked 16th after the short program, she qualified to the free skate and went on to finish 13th overall.

 Tamura advanced to the free skate at the 2017 World Junior Championships in Taipei, Taiwan.